Last Updated on 8th February 2026 by peppe8o

-In this tutorial, I’m going to show you how to install Icecast2 on Raspberry PI.
+In this tutorial, I’m going to show you how to install and use Icecast2 on a Raspberry PI computer board, with a complete example.

-As the web became more popular, a number of web radios were born because of their low maintenance costs.
-One of the most popular platforms to broadcast a private web radio is Icecast2, which runs also on Raspberry PI computer boards
+As the web became more popular, many web radios born because of their low maintenance costs.
+One of the most popular platforms to broadcast a private web radio is Icecast2, which also runs on Raspberry PI computer boards

 This post will start by describing what Icecast is, what you need to run a public web radio, and installation and configuration for a very simple web broadcasting.